Nowshin73/Assignment-1/README.md

 ## 1. Union and Intersection Types

-**- Union Types:** Union types are used when a value holds more than a single type
+**Union Types:** Union types are used when a value holds more than a single type

       let value: string | number;
       value = "123";
       value = 123;

-**- Intersection Types:** Combines multiple types into one type.
+**Intersection Types:** Combines multiple types into one type.
     type Person = { name: string };
     type Employee = { id: number };